mlcommons/algorithmic-efficiency/docker/README.md

     gcloud auth configure-docker $ARTIFACT_REGISTRY_URL
 ```

-To Push built image to artifact registry on GCP do this :
+To push built image to artifact registry on GCP do this :
 ```
     PROJECT=training-algorithms-external
     REPO=mlcommons-docker-repo